Green Spree! The Best St. Patrick’s Day Family Events

 Reservations are required and can be made by emailing Bridget Carey at email@example.com or calling 312-831-9355.

 St. Patrick’s Day Cruise

-Nothing personifies the patron saint of Ireland quite like a cruise on Lake Michigan.
-Hop aboard a Shoreline Sightseeing boat at Navy Pier for the annual St. Patrick’s Day cruise, an aquatic tour that traverses all three branches of the Chicago River.
+A cruise on the green river is just as fun as it sounds.
+Hop aboard a Shoreline Sightseeing boat at Navy Pier for the annual St. Patrick’s Day cruise, an aquatic tour that traverses all three branches of the (temporarily dyed green) Chicago River.
 Along the way, you’ll see sights and hear stories about how the Irish helped sculpt Chicago.
 The boat will be decked out with a buffet of Irish eats, from corned beef and cabbage to bread pudding.

 Tickets: $49 per person